-Bangkok leads the list of the Top Ten World’s most visited cities (2017 data).
+Since three years, Bangkok leads the list of the Top Ten World’s most visited cities – even in year 2018.
 It remains the most popular choice for overnight travelers and beats out London and Paris.
 Here is how many visitors have visited the top-notch cities:

 Bangkok: 21.5 million

 Bangkok offers the best value-for-money destination for the widest variety of visitors; luxury holiday seekers, budget tourists, business travelers, honeymoon seekers, and entertainment seekers…there is plenty for every segment.
 Bangkok offers an excellent balance between traditional and contemporary hospitality infrastructure and all at affordable price points.
 That’s the reason Bangkok beats London, Paris and other popular tourist destinations as the most visited city.